Skip to content

 Can the formatter handle very large JSON files?

-Does the formatter validate JSON or just format it?
+Does the formatter validate JSON or just beautify it?

 It does both.
-Invalid JSON triggers a detailed error message pointing to the approximate location of the syntax error, helping you debug quickly.
+Invalid JSON triggers a detailed error message pointing to the line and character position of the syntax error.
+Common issues it catches include missing commas, unmatched brackets, trailing commas, and unquoted keys.